 Attacking the Issue by Being Real

 In the dust up that followed, MTA chairman Richard Ravitch acknowledged that work had continued on the lower tunnel for five years after officials knew it would never be used.
 He said that to stop the work “was impossible or so costly as to make it impractical.”

 Hence, a ghost tunnel, neither coming from or going anywhere, just leaking water beneath the East River.

-Bellamy said she was “appalled.”
+Bellamy was “appalled.”

 Even workers assigned to the project were indulging in dark humor, referring to the tunnel as the city’s most expensive wine cellar and meat locker, according to the Times article by David A. Andelman.

 “Over there we’re going to put the California reds,” one was quoted while a second added, “We’re going to hang the meat over there.”

 But prophecies of a never to be used ghost tunnel are turning out to be wrong.